Confessions: LeToya Luckett Tearfully Recalls Sleeping In Her Car In L.A. After Destiny’s Child

 “During my journey I was staying at people’s house, I never told these stories before…I slept in a car in L.A. while I was making my first album.
 Not a lot of nights, but you know what I’m saying?
 I was drinking a gallon of water and buying the microwavable oodles of noodles [starts to weep]…I can’t believe I’m crying.”

-Hit play at the 26 minute mark to hear it.
+Hit play at the 26-minute mark to hear it.

-Destiny’s Child’s self-title first album featuring LeToya, went platinum twenty years ago.
+Destiny’s Child’s self-titled first album featuring LeToya, went platinum twenty years ago.
 LeToya was also with the group for “Writing’s On The Wall”, their second album that went 8 times platinum and peaked at No. 5 on the Billboard 200.

 There’s a happy ending still being written for LeToya.
-Shortly after experience homelessness almost 20 years back, she recorded her first album and booked her first acting role in the moive “Preacher’s Kid”.
+Shortly after experience homelessness almost 20 years back, she recorded her first album and booked her first acting role in the movie “Preacher’s Kid.”
 Since then, she’s had several successful seasons as Rochelle Cross on “Green Leaf” and more recently has been sharing her journey on “Tiny & T.I.’s Friend’s & Family Hustle.”

 Currently, the mom is pregnant and expecting her second child.